xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 Furthermore, the components of the client-side stack will not affect the tooltip, e.g. adding the `DAMAGE` component will not cause the damage value to be shown in the advanced tooltip.
 (Assuming advanced tooltips are handled by Nova via `/nova advancedTooltips`).

+!!! note "Inspecting client-side item data"

+    You can inspect the client-side version of a server-side item stack by creating a client-side copy via `/nova debug giveClientsideStack`, then run `/paper dumpitem` to print the item data in chat.

 ### ItemBehaviorHolder and ItemBehaviorFactory